marta-vidalgarcia/landmark-free-deformetrica/README.md

 - CMake 3.12.1
 - Python3

 Pipeline can be downloaded as a .zip or .tar file and then decompressed in a chose location.
+For more information on how to install it, please see:[Installation](install.ipynb)

 Start the pipeline from the terminal with: